arian-shamaei/MAWS/readme.md

 # Modular Accelerator Wrapper Stream (MAWS)

-MAWS is a modular, scriptable flow for composing floating-point accelerator blocks behind a DMX-style issue hub, verifying them with supplied ModelSim benches, and exporting turn-key IP packages.
+MAWS is a modular, scriptable flow for composing floating-point accelerator blocks behind a hub responsible for moving and reformatting data.
+Vector files can be inputted to test the functionality of the system.
+The system package can be exported into a full IP.

 ![Config](dmx-figure.png)